Termite: Neoisoptera

-The Neoisoptera, literally meaning "newer termites" (in an evolutionary sense), are a recently coined clade that include families commonly referred-to as "higher termites", although some authorities only apply this term to the largest family Termitidae.
-The latter characteristically do not have pseudergates except in some taxa (such as in Serritermitidae: see below).
-All Neoisopterans have a fontanelle, which appears as a circular or series of pores in a depressed region within the middle of the head.
-The fontanelle connects to the frontal gland which evolved to excrete toxic chemicals for defense, and so is typically most developed in the soldier caste.
-Cellulose digestion in "higher termites" has co-evolved with eukaryotic gut microbiota and many genera have symbiotic relationships with fungi such as Termitomyces; in contrast, "lower termites" typically have flagellates and prokaryotes in their hindguts.
-Five families are now included here:
+The Neoisoptera, literally meaning "newer termites" (in an evolutionary sense), are a recently coined clade that include families such as the Heterotermitidae, Rhinotermitidae and Termitidae.
+Neoisopterans have a bifurcated caste development with true workers, and so notably lack pseudergates (except in Stylotermitidae: see below).
+All Neoisopterans have a fontanelle, which appears as a circular pore or series of pores in a depressed region within the middle of the head.
+The fontanelle connects to the frontal gland, a novel organ unique to Neoisopteran termites which evolved to excrete an array of defensive chemicals and secretions, and so is typically most developed in the soldier caste.
+Cellulose digestion in the family Termitidae has co-evolved with bacterial gut microbiota and many taxa have evolved additional symbiotic relationships such as with the fungus Termitomyces; in contrast, basal Neoisopterans and all other Euisoptera have flagellates and prokaryotes in their hindguts.
+Extant families and subfamilies are organized as follows: